 CV Imports removes the majority of that burden from faculty by using a guided experience to streamline the process of entering the accomplishments and credentials detailed in a faculty member’s curriculum vitae.
-Digital Measures’ new patent-pending technology makes data entry five times faster, so faculty members are free to focus their time on teaching, service, and research efforts.
+Faculty Success (formerly Digital Measures)’ new technology makes data entry five times faster, so faculty members are free to focus their time on teaching, service, and research efforts.

 “Other solutions have been very focused on trying to simplify data entry in an evolutionary manner to make things incrementally better.